 DAY 1 – San Francisco to South Lake Tahoe

-After departing San Francisco, you’ll head through California’s capital city, Sacramento, through the Sierra foothills, and into the famous Gold Rush Country.
-You’ll crest a high mountain pass within the Sierra Nevada mountains before winding your way through large pine forests and dramatically descending into South Lake Tahoe.
+Buckle up!
+After departing San Francisco, you’ll head through California’s capital city, Sacramento, through the Sierra foothills and into the famous Gold Rush Country, cresting a high mountain pass within the Sierra Nevadas.
+Then we’ll wind our way through large pine forests, before dramatically descending, catching our first views of the glittering waters of South Lake Tahoe.

 DAY 2 – Full Day Lake Tahoe